 Set up by Ian Frazier in 1994, the Writers’ Workshop program is now over 20 years old.
 During that time hundreds of students have taken the first step to give a voice to their lives and the struggle they face daily.
 Read More.

 Meditation class helps our guests to relax and offers a great break from the stress they face every day.
-“The guests often spend so much time in the busy streets, meditation is a great way for them to relax and find inner fulfillment,” says Renate.
-Read more about how Renate helps guests with meditation.
+“The guests often spend so much time in the busy streets, meditation is a great way for them to relax and find inner fulfillment,” says Renate, who was one of our meditation instructors.